 Retaliation at Illinois Cracker Barrel was discrimination, court rules

-The U.S. Supreme Court broadened the legal protection of workers who face retaliation for complaining about discrimination at work.
+This article first appeared in the St. Louis Beacon: May 27, 2008 - The U.S. Supreme Court broadened the legal protection of workers who face retaliation for complaining about discrimination at work.
 The court ruled that workers who complained about race and age discrimination were protected from reprisals, just as are those who complain about sex discrimination have been protected since a 2005 decision.

 The race case -- CBOCS West v.
 Humphries -- came from Illinois.
 Hedrick Humphries, an African-American associate manager at a Cracker Barrel restaurant in Bradley, had received annual merit raises, bonuses and good job evaluations for his first two and one-half years on the job.
 Then, in the summer of 2001, a new acting general manager, Steve Cardin, took over the Bradley store and, according to the record, "routinely made racially derogatory remarks" in front of Humphries and coworkers.
 He would say he was there "for the white people" and that he was "going to take care of the white people."

 Cardin issued five disciplinary reports against Humphries.
 Humphries complained to his superior, who took no action.
 When a black employee was fired for the same conduct as a white employee, Humphries again complained, but superiors took no action.
 Shortly after making a complaint about the racial conduct, Humphries was fired for supposedly leaving a safe open; Humphries maintained he hadn't.

 The legal question was whether a post-Civil War civil rights law - Section 1981 - applied to retaliation even though the text of the law did not specifically say it did.
 The law says that blacks should be able to make contracts just like whites.
 Justice Stephen Breyer, writing for a seven-justice majority, said the law did apply to retaliation.